retaildevcrews/asb-spark/challenges/deploy-loderunner/README.md

 ### Validate

-After have applied your yaml file you can check your LodeRunner pod logs validate that HTTP requests are being sent.
+After you have applied your yaml file you can check your LodeRunner pod logs to validate that HTTP requests are being sent.

 ### Bonus